 - Treating yourself to a cheese platter at Pickles

 This morning, you'll say goodbye to Scotland's capital city and make the easy journey to Glasgow.
-There's no need to depart early - the short journey takes only just over an hour - so you should still have time to say goodbye to Edinburgh.
-Why not nip into one of Edinburgh's many excellent independent bookshops, or let out your inner child at the Museum of Childhood.
+There's no need to depart early - it really is a short hop - so you should still have plenty of time to say goodbye to Edinburgh.
+Why not nip into one of the city's many excellent independent bookshops, or let out your inner child at the Museum of Childhood.

 Scotrail trains connect Edinburgh and Glasgow frequently, so this is a great option.
 There are also a number of bus services to choose from.
 If you prefer the privacy and certainty of a transfer by road, we can arrange this for you.
 Whatever method you choose, your journey should take 90 minutes or less, which gives you plenty of time in both locations.